VDB Comparison

 To start building your RAG-powered HR policy chatbot with Superlinked, your first step is to install the library and import the classes.

-Now, you load the data.
+Now, let's load our data.

 Data frame preview